 Source: Cboe.
 Date range represents the inception date of the VIX futures, and open interest figures represent end-of-day numbers.
 For informational purposes only and not to be used for investing purposes.
 Not an offer to buy or sell securities.

-We manage over $17 billion in investment strategies that seek to capture the volatility risk premium (VRP), a risk premium that can also be accessed through VIX futures.
-The VRP is a well-researched return premium evidenced by the discrepancy between the implied and realized volatility of equity index options, the very options used in the construction of the VIX.
+We manage over $17 billion in investment strategies that seek to capture the volatility risk premium (VRP), a well-researched return premium evidenced by the discrepancy between the implied and realized volatility of equity index options, the very options used in the construction of the VIX.
 Parametric has developed a series of sophisticated VRP strategies in an effort to meet different investor objectives.

 Tom Lee, CFA - Managing Director - Investment Strategy & Research